On-Campus: Single Students

 On-Campus: Married Students

 The Seminary owns apartment units for married students.
 Units can be configured for 2-4 bedrooms.
 Each apartment has a stove and refrigerator but is otherwise unfurnished.
 Each unit has a small storage area assigned to that unit.
-Some buildings have laundry hookups in the basement.
+All Founders Way apartment buildings have laundry hookups in the basement.
 All the apartments offer comfortable and convenient accommodations for a married couple.
 Pets are not permitted in Seminary-owned apartments.
 The demand is high each year for the available Seminary-owned apartments.
 Apartment availability and ability to take possession of a unit is dependent upon the existing tenants move out date.
 Rental rates are competitive with the local market.

 |Housing Costs & Descriptions||Married Housing Brochure|